-In Catalio, a Test Case is a structured validation plan that verifies a requirement or use case works correctly.
-Test cases are your quality assurance strategy—they define what success looks like and provide repeatable validation processes to ensure your product delivers what was specified.
+In Catalio, a Test Case is a structured validation plan that verifies a requirement or use case works correctly, and a Test Result is the recorded outcome of executing that plan.
+Together they form your quality assurance loop: test cases define what success looks like, and test results prove whether that standard was met.

 Unlike informal testing approaches, Catalio test cases are explicit, traceable, and linked directly to the requirements they validate.
-This creates a clear chain from business need to implementation to verification.
+Each execution produces a result record that feeds your team’s quality dashboards and surfaces trends over time.
+This creates a clear chain from business need to implementation to verified evidence.

 Why Testing Matters